 allotted time.
 Addendums and extensions are considered on an as-needed basis.
 The type of work that

-can be done by the UCLA Statistical Consulting Group includes making recommendations on topics such as:
+can be done by the UCLA Statistical Consulting Group includes:

 - power analyses for grants

 - data management